-Picking fresh tomatoes like the French
+Picking fresh tomatoes

 Now, if you wanted to cook this like a true Gourmande, you have to get the tomatoes fresh from the marché.
 Parisians like their Sunday Farmers’ markets, but they are nothing like the markets in Provence.